 Board certified urologist David Robbins, MD is Miami and Fort Lauderdale's top doctor performing low cost minimally invasive No-Scalpel Vasectomy.
 At Urological Consultants of Florida, Dr. Robbins has performed countless vasectomy procedures.
 Dr. Robbins goal is to perform a safe and effective vasectomy procedure directly from our state of the art Biscayne Boulevard North Miami location with minimal impact on patients' daily lives.
 When it comes to a successful and complication free office based vasectomy, experience and technique are paramount.
 If you are considering a vasectomy, make an appointment with Dr. Robbins to explore your options and discuss whether you would benefit from a minimally invasive, No-Scalpel Vasectomy.

 With regards to outcomes following a vasectomy procedure, experience does matter.
 Dr. Robbins performs hundreds of vasectomy procedures every year at his North Miami location making him likely the busiest vasectomy surgeon in Miami and Fort Lauderdale.
 Given Dr. Robbins' extensive experience with No-Scalpel Vasectomy, he can perform the procedure quickly and efficiently.
 A typical No Scalpel Vasectomy procedure performed by Dr. Robbins takes only 15 minutes.
 It is not uncommon for patients to have little or no discomfort after their vasectomy procedure.
 Dr. Robbins' experience with vasectomy allows him to quickly identify and isolate the vas defrens with minimal trauma to the surrounding tissue resulting in decreased swelling and inflammation post procedure and therefore less post procedure pain and discomfort for the patient.
 Dr. Robbins is also able to perform the entire vasectomy procedure though only one single 4mm opening in the skin that is barely visible even immediately post vasectomy.
-As a vasectomy provider with significant experience, Dr. Robbins is able to provide optimal outcomes after a vasectomy.
+As a vasectomy provider with significant experience, Dr. Robbins is able to provide optimal outcomes.
 Vasectomy procedure failures are more common than would be thought, but Dr. Robbins is up to date with the most current vasectomy techniques to decrease the risk of vas recanalization and failure including facial interposition and mucosal cauterization.
 When choosing a urologist to perform your vasectomy in Miami and Fort Lauderdale is important to go with a provider with experience.
-If you are considering a vasectomy in the Miami or Fort Lauderdale region, please contact us for a consultation.
+If you are considering a vasectomy, experience matters.
+Please contact us for a consultation.
 We would be happy to help you or guide you in any way that would be helpful.

 A vasectomy is a minor surgical procedure performed in the office with the goal of achieving permanent sterility by preventing sperm from exiting the penis during ejaculation.
 A vasectomy procedure is minimally invasive and highly effective with success rates reportedly greater than 99%.
 A vasectomy procedure is simple to perform and low risk as compared to a tubal ligation in females and for that reason it is the most popular means of birth control when the goal is to achieve permanent sterility.